katmore/webhook/docs/phpdoc.md

-    $organization : string
+    $organization :

 __

 #### Type

-string -- the name of the organization that owns this repo
+-- the name of the organization that owns this repo

 # __